baijum/selenium-python/source/waits.rst

 There are some common conditions that are frequently of use when automating web browsers.
 Listed below are the names of each.
-Selenium Python binding provides some convienence methods so you don't have to code an expected_condition class yourself or create your own utility package for them.
+Selenium Python binding provides some `convenience methods <http://selenium-python.readthedocs.io/api.html#module-selenium.webdriver.support.expected_conditions>`_ so you don't have to code an expected_condition class yourself or create your own utility package for them.